Guidelines for Students

 Evidence from an anonymous witness is allowed only in extraordinary circumstances.

-Outcomes and Appeals
+Outcomes and Appeals after a Primary Hearing

-What penalties can Professor X impose?
+What penalties can your instructor impose?

-Professor X can impose only penalties that affect your grade.
+Your instructor can impose only penalties that affect your grade.
 The lowest penalty available is no penalty.
 The highest penalty available is an F in the course.
-Many instructors impose penalties somewhere in between, depending on the severity of the offense.

 The penalty may involve the assignment or exam in question, the final course grade, or both.
 For example,

-• As a grade-related penalty involving your course grade, Professor X may assign to you an F in the course or reduce your grade (e.g. A to A-, A to B, A to C).
+- As a grade-related penalty involving your course grade, Professor X may assign to you an F in the course or reduce your grade (e.g. A to A-, A to B, A to C).

-Professor X might believe that your alleged offense is so egregious that a grade-related penalty is insufficient and that a more severe penalty is warranted (e.g. a note on your transcript, suspension for one or more semesters, or withdrawal from Cornell).
-If Professor seeks a penalty that is not grade-related, then the college’s AIHB chair is contacted who in turn ask the Board to consider the case.
-Professor X may refer the case to the AIHB in place of a primary hearing.
-Professor X can also contact the AIHB after a primary hearing to consult about possible sanctions should you be found guilty.
+Your instructor might believe that your alleged offense is so egregious that a grade-related penalty is insufficient and that a more severe penalty is warranted (e.g. a note on your transcript, suspension for one or more semesters, or withdrawal from Cornell).
+If your instructor seeks a penalty that is not grade-related, then the college’s AIHB chair is contacted who in turn asks the Board to consider the case.

 If you are found guilty, can you appeal?

-If you appeal, the Code says that you must file your appeal within ten working days from the time that Professor X communicates his decision to you in writing.
-The notice that informs you of the guilty decision and penalty should contain contact information for the AIHB.
+If you appeal, the Code says that you must file your appeal within ten working days from the time that your instructor communicates his decision to you in writing.

 Special Issues with Primary Hearings